WDerricotte/wderricotte.github.io/teaching/chem111f17/lecture_recap.md

 ## Week 3 ##
 <ul class="fa-ul">
   <li><i class="fa-li fa fa-calendar-check-o"></i><b>Monday, August 28th, 2017:</b> Today we introduced the concept of the mole and its relation to Avogadros number.
 We practiced this concept by solving some dimensional analysis problems using this new dimension. </li>
   <li><i class="fa-li fa fa-calendar-check-o"></i><b>Wednesday, August 30th, 2017:</b> Quiz today covered atomic structure and the law of multiple proportions.
 (Hope you learned something about the thorium fuel cycle!)
-During the lecture we introduced molecular mass and began to use this in dimensional analysis problems.
+During the lecture we introduced molecular mass and began to use this in dimensional analysis problems. </li>
+  <li><i class="fa-li fa fa-calendar-check-o"></i><b>Friday, September 1st, 2017:</b> Today we introduced the concept of mass percent and began to discuss its relevance in determining empirical forumlas.
+The relationshiop between formula mass and molecular mass was also discussed. </li>
 </ul>